 Instead, get up close and personal with your subject, you shouldn’t ever even need to zoom anyway.
 The whole job of the macro lens (not lense) is to magnify your subject.
 Don’t worry if your photo doesn’t meet the subject fills the frame, and the frame is limited to the sensor size rule.
 Take the picture that you set out to take and deal with the repercussions later.

-Oh, at this point you should catch the drift – to do pure smartphone macro photography you’re going to need a macro lens.
+Oh, at this point, you should catch the drift – shooting macro requires a macro lens.

 Don’t worry, though, this pure mobile macro photography can be both cost-effective and high quality!
 We’ve outlined some of the best ones for you – whether you’re an expert looking for a new lens or a beginner looking to purchase your first.

-As we discussed earlier, macro photography should be done when the subject is the same size as your camera sensor or smaller.
+Do you, or do you wish that you run a social media page for plants, small animals, or nature adventures?
+As we discussed earlier, do macro photography when the subject is the same size as your camera sensor or smaller.

 In most cases, smartphone macro photography is great for capturing the intricate details of bugs, plants, and small animals.
 It may also be worth getting close up to take textured photos of larger objects if the picture is part of a collection.